 Why would you use only candy for a baking-themed bridal shower buffet?
 We're not totally sure.
 All we know is that this retro candy buffet table from Sweet I Do's looks super cool.
 The array of vintage candy, such as saltwater taffy and rock candy, goes great with the antique bottles that the planners used as a centerpiece and we love how other elements like a flour sieve and a rolling pin are incorporated into the theme.
 It's an interesting twist on a traditional party idea that works wonderfully.

 Get Inspired for Your Next Party

-Just because these candy buffets are our favorite sweet spreads on the Internet doesn’t mean that you can’t do them one better.
-If you decide to stock up on some candy from our store and create your own killer buffet, then share it with us in the comments or on our Facebook page!
+Just because these candy buffets are our favorite sweet spreads on the Internet doesn't mean that you can't do them one better.
+If you decide to stock up on bulk candy from our online candy store and create your own killer buffet, then share it with us in the comments!